hasura/learn-graphql/tutorials/database/mssql/tutorial-site/content/core-concepts/t-sql-statements/3-table.md

 GO
 ```

-`IF EXISTS`: First checks if the table exists then drop the table.
+`IF EXISTS`: First checks if the table exists, and if it does, drop the table.

 Without this keyword if the table does not exist, an error is thrown:
 `Cannot drop the table 'EMPLOYEE', because it does not exist or you do not have permission.`